hknd23/DeepLearningCausal/README.md

 ```

 #### Super Learner Weighted Ensemble for Meta-learners
-The function metalearner_ensemble permits users to estimate the CATE for the S- and T-Learner using the Super Learner Weighted Ensemble.
+The function metalearner_ensemble estimates the CATE for the S- and T-Learner using the Super Learner Weighted Ensemble.

 #### Super Learned Weighted Ensemble for PATT-C Estimator
-The function PATTC_ensemble permits users to estimate the PATT for experimental data with noncompliance using the Super Learner Weighted Ensemble.
+The function PATTC_ensemble estimates the PATT for experimental data with noncompliance using the Super Learner Weighted Ensemble.